cerise-guo/BLEEmulator.iOS/README.md

 # BLE Simulator

-This BLE emulator is a library which simulates mobile OS Bluetooth Low Energy behavior by mocking mobile OS BLE interface.
+This BLE simulator is a library which simulates mobile OS Bluetooth Low Energy behavior by mocking mobile OS BLE interface.

 # Goal of Project